google/fleetspeak/README.md

 ## Status

 We have this code working internally as part of our GRR installation.
-Over the next weeks to months we will be organizing our open source development process, building out installation processes and otherwise preparing for broader external use, both as part of GRR and for other uses.

 ## Getting Started